glondu/belenios/doc/instructions-en.md

 Once the tally is finished, the results are published on the page of the election.
+It is expected that the trustee:

+- **destroys** her decryption key;
-It is expected that the trustee checks that the following data are present on this page, each time associated to her name:
+- checks that the following data are present on this page, each time associated to her name:

 - (in threshold mode) her PKI `public key`;